 Holiday Hi-Light Festival Details

-In 2017 Park and Tilford‘s Holiday Hi-Light Festival is open nightly from December 1st until the 31st.
+In 2017 Park and Tilford‘s Holiday Hi-Light Festival was open nightly from December 1st until the 31st.
+We anticipate similar dates for 2018.

 Located at 333 Brooksbank Avenue in North Vancouver, admission to the Holiday Hi-Light Festival is by donation with funds going to the City and District of North Vancouver Fire Fighter Societies, which are excellent charitable causes.